AndyEveritt/ASMBL/README.md

 Process | Usage
 ------- | -----
-2D Contour | Used for side walls of parts
+2D Contour | Used for vertical side walls of parts
 2D Adaptive | Used for top surfacing
+3D Contour | Used for vertical & close to vertical side walls (including chamfers & filets).
+May not be able to cut internal features (ie walls with a roof over them)

 #### 2D Contour